Last updated: 6th December 2020

 We went on a couple of excursions, including a free dolphin watching trip, which luckily they came out to play and entertain us.
 We also took a seaplane sightseeing trip which was breathtaking from the air, and would recommended, apart from some obnoxious couples who split up and hogged the window seats.
 Although expensive, the spectacular memory of seeing the Atolls was worth the price.

-10/10 If we can ever afford to go ever again, we’d have no hesitation, hopefully before it disappears under the water as its currently only 1.5m above sea level, and its predicted that in 50 years it will be gone, which is sad.
+10/10 If we can ever afford to go ever again, we’d have no hesitation.
+Meeru is the perfect place to slowly wind, relax and regenerate on the soft white sandy beaches.
+We fell in love with the Maldives and hope to return before it disappears under the water as its currently only 1.5m above sea level.
+It’s predicted that in 50 years it will be gone, which is really sad.

 Phil & Garth’s Top 5 Meeru Tips